emustudio/cpu-testsuite/README.md

 }
 ```

-At first, we need to know, if we will operate with bytes or integers (words).
-Therefore we create new `ByteTestBuilder`
+It might seem complex, but all makes sense.
+At first, we need to know, if we operate with bytes or integers (words).
-for testing `SUB`.
+Therefore, we create new `ByteTestBuilder`.
 There exists also `IntegerTestBuilder` class for operating with 16-bit values.

 Instruction `SUB` takes 1 argument - the register, e.g. `SUB B`, which substracts register `B` from register `A`.
 In other words: